hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ## Saving and Updating Events

 Now that our action is set to save, when we click on the *save* button, we can run the code in the *save()* function.
-Here we'll use the *update()* function of mongoDB so that we can edit our existing Events, and we'll use the *upsert* functionality so that if the Event doesn’t exist (that is, we're creating a new one), we can insert a new Event into the *sales_events* collection.
+Here we'll use the *update()* function of MongoDB so that we can edit our existing Events, and we'll use the *upsert* functionality so that if the Event doesn’t exist (that is, we're creating a new one), we can insert a new Event into the *sales_events* collection.

 You can check out more information about the *update()* function [here](/API Documentation/Cloud Code API/Cloud Data/SparkMongoCollectionReadWrite.md).